-Working with industry professionals, we offer training necessary to achieve a one-year certificate or a two-year associate's degree in auto body repair technology.
+Working with industry professionals, Casper College offers training necessary to achieve a one-year certificate or a two-year associate degree in auto body repair technology.

-As collision repair technology advances, we are committed to offer in-depth coverage of both conventional and innovative collision repair technologies and processes.
-We offer knowledge-based training, performance-based testing and emphasize hands-on exercises.
+As collision repair technology advances, Casper College is committed to offering in-depth coursework covering both conventional and innovative collision repair technologies and processes.
+Your education will include knowledge-based training, performance-based testing and emphasize hands-on exercises.

 Cooperative work experience

-Our cooperative work experience course encourages students to work in the local industry while earning college credits and a pay check.
-Preparing a student for the workforce includes combining excellent automotive skills with superior work ethics.
-Job opportunities in the field include dealer apprenticeship programs, independent automotive repair shops, parts supply stores, and other industry related activities-all of which can lead to a lifelong career in the field.
+At Casper College, the cooperative work experience course encourages you, as a student, to work in the local industry so you can earn a paycheck while earning college credits.
+Job opportunities include dealer apprenticeship programs, independent automotive repair shops, working in parts supply stores, and other industry-related activities — all of which can lead to a lifelong career in the field.

 National statistics show that the automotive industry remains a strong career option and that there is an increasing demand for better entry-level ability.
 Changes over the past decade dictate that students must know more about electronics, computerized management systems, fuel injection, and front-wheel drive/all-wheel drive systems.
 Today's successful automotive technicians are very highly skilled and educated individuals.